Galatea Bio

 Immuneel Therapeutics specializes in developing innovative cell and gene therapies for cancer treatment.
 The company focuses on CAR-T cell therapies, which are created by extracting blood cells from patients and genetically engineering healthy immune cells to specifically target malignant cells.
 This approach allows cancer patients to benefit from advanced cell-based immunotherapies that have the potential to transform their treatment outcomes.

-Peptone Ltd is a London-based company that specializes in developing artificial intelligence solutions aimed at addressing protein development challenges within the biotechnology, biopharmaceutical, and life sciences sectors.
-Established in 2016, Peptone focuses on the discovery of novel therapeutics, particularly targeting intrinsically disordered proteins.
-The company offers a range of services, including antibody design and optimization, a comprehensive protein database, and automated thermos-stability engineering.
-Its proprietary platform, CassandraAI, facilitates in silico protein engineering, enhancing the efficiency of protein development processes.
-Peptone's advanced protein engineering system addresses complex tasks such as anomaly detection and risk assessment, enabling clients to identify optimal strategies for resolving potential failures.
-This capability allows users to select suitable commercial partners to produce high-quality molecules more rapidly and cost-effectively than traditional methods employed in the pharmaceutical industry.
+Peptone Ltd is a London-based company founded in 2016 that specializes in artificial intelligence solutions aimed at solving protein developability challenges within the biotechnology, biopharmaceutical, and life sciences sectors.
+The company offers a range of services, including antibody design and optimization, an extensive protein database, automated thermos-stability engineering, and the deployment of hybrid AI solutions.
+Its proprietary platform, CassandraAI, focuses on silico protein engineering, allowing for the efficient handling of complex tasks related to anomaly detection and failure risk assessment in protein development.
+By streamlining these processes, Peptone enables users to identify optimal pathways for therapeutic discovery, facilitating the generation of lab-quality molecules more swiftly and cost-effectively than traditional methods in the pharmaceutical industry.

 Proof Diagnostics